 The paper is structured as follows.
-In the next section we elaborate on the theoretical background and discuss how the ACF can inform transition studies.
+Next we introduce socio-technical transitions and the ACF and develop first conceptual ideas on the interplay of policy systems and socio-technical systems.
 Section 3 then introduces the empirical setting and briefly reviews prior work.
 Section 4 presents the methods and section 5 the results.
-In section 6 we discuss the findings in the light of the ongoing socio-technical changes in the energy sector.
+In section 6 we discuss our findings and methods.
 Section 7 concludes.